open-mmlab/mmdetection/configs/mm_grounding_dino/README.md

 - The MM-GDINO-T config file is [mini-lvis](lvis/grounding_dino_swin-t_pretrain_zeroshot_mini-lvis.py) and [lvis 1.0](lvis/grounding_dino_swin-t_pretrain_zeroshot_lvis.py)

 ## Zero-Shot ODinW (Object Detection in the Wild) Results

-Learning visual representations from natural language supervision has recently shown great promise in a number of pioneering works.
-In general, these language-augmented visual models demonstrate strong transferability to a variety of datasets and tasks.
-However, it remains challenging to evaluate the transferablity of these models due to the lack of easy-to-use evaluation toolkits and public benchmarks.
-To tackle this, we build ELEVATER 1 , the first benchmark and toolkit for evaluating (pre-trained) language-augmented visual models.
-ELEVATER is composed of three components. (i) Datasets.
-As downstream evaluation suites, it consists of 20 image classification datasets and 35 object detection datasets, each of which is augmented with external knowledge. (ii) Toolkit.
-An automatic hyper-parameter tuning toolkit is developed to facilitate model evaluation on downstream tasks. (iii) Metrics.
-A variety of evaluation metrics are used to measure sample-efficiency (zero-shot and few-shot) and parameter-efficiency (linear probing and full model fine-tuning).
-ELEVATER is platform for Computer Vision in the Wild (CVinW), and is publicly released at https://computer-vision-in-the-wild.github.io/ELEVATER/

 ### Results and models of ODinW13